Introduction

 A counting board is fairly simple: a board with multiple horizontal lines indicating powers of 10, and the spaces between them indicating five times the value of the line underneath it.

 We can place a number on the board by using tokens, coins, stones, or similar items on either the lines or the spaces between them.
-If we put one on the bottommost line, we add one; if we place two on it, we add two.
+If we put one on the bottom most line, we add one; if we place two on it, we add two.
 Placing a token on the space above adds a five.
 We added three ones and one five, which yields us an eight.
-We basically build our writenumeral, which we wrote down on small wax table beforehand (though I suppose no one notices if we use some modern papern for once) as a set of tokens on our table.
-Note that we only ever added tokens; we do not subtract within one of the three partiwrite IV
+We basically build our numeral, which we wrote down on small wax table beforehand (though I suppose no one notices if we use some modern paper for once) as a set of tokens on our table.
+Note that we only ever added tokens; we do not subtract within one of the three spaces, rather IV

 is represented as four individual tokens on the line for I